Danile71/openvino-frontend/README.md

 # OpenVino Hackaton Dashpanel Web Project

-In this project you can see statistics about video recognition customers who walking through you shop.
+In this project you can see statistics on video recognition of customers walking in front of your shop.
-### We had realized 4 cases:
+### 4 cases were made:
-- Walking through shop - like entries
+- Counting customers walkings in front of your shop
-- Face, age, gender recognizion when user has attention on the advise board
+- Face, age, gender recognizion when user pays attention on the advise screen
-- Hand recognizion when user show you hand to the camera
+- Hand recognizion when user shows his hand to the camera
-- Show to customer qr-code with discount, if he show his hand
+- Show customer qr-code with a discount after he shows his hand

-### Web service show to us:
+### Web service shows us:
-- Chart with total amount entries
+- Chart with a total amount of entries
-- 2 charts (women/men) with amount of advise focuses, amount of getted promocodes and amount of maked bought with promocodes (all previous charts presented like sales funnel chart)
+- 2 charts (women/men) with the amount of advert focuses, the amount of got promocodes and the amount of made purchases with promocodes
+(all previous charts are presented as sales funnel chart)
-- The oftenest regocnized age in case (c) divided by gender
+- The most often regocnized age in case (3) is divided by gender
-- 3 kind of donut chart with conversions:
+- 3 kinds of donut chart with conversions:
     a.
 Entries / Focus
     b.
-Focus / Getted promocodes
+Focus / Got promocodes
     c.
-Focus / Maked buy
+Focus / Made purchases

 ## Available Scripts